Extremis: Plot

-Iron Man calls Maya and has her people fly him to Futurepharm, where, in a private medical bay, he reveals himself as Tony Stark to Maya.
-Knowing the severity of his injuries, Tony realizes the only way for him to survive and defeat Mallen is to become one with the Iron Man suit by taking the Extremis serum himself.
-Maya gives Tony a lower dose of the serum that will not alter his mind and body as it did for Mallen.
-Unknown to Maya, Tony had altered the structure of the Extremis dose, removing several safeties and linking himself to his armor and machinery.
-Tony falls into a coma as a cocoon forms around his body.
+Iron Man calls Hansen and has her people fly him to Futurepharm, where he privately reveals himself as Tony Stark to Hansen.
+Knowing the severity of his injuries, Stark realizes the only way for him to survive and defeat Mallen is to use Extremis himself.
+Hansen gives Stark a lower dose of the serum that will not alter his mind and body as it did for Mallen.
+Twenty-four hours later, Stark awakens with his armor integrated into his body.